fahidRM/transparency-study-with-jacamo/README.md

 - Include `stag.jar` and the respective `jason-xxxx-mod.jar` from the `project-libs` directory in your project as dependencies.
 - This codebase was intended to be used along with the transparency tool (see: https://github.com/fahidRM/agent-transparency-tool).
 - Firstly, launch and start (by clicking on the `start debugging` button) the transparency tool then run your MAS.
-- This repository also contains a sample code that can be run out of the box.
+- This repository contains a sample code in the folder `sample_code` that can be imported into an eclipse workspace and run out of the box.

 ## Using the Transparency tool with your own project